 In accordance with Title VI, the BRTB must submit a signed assurance to the United States Department of Transportation that it will not discriminate in the administration of its programs and activities.
-And it must document its compliance with Title VI in accordance with Federal Transit Administration (FTA) Circular C4702.1B: Title VI Requirements and Guidelines for Federal Transit Administration Recipients (2012).
+And it must document its compliance with Title VI in accordance with Federal Transit

+Administration (FTA) Circular C4702.1B: Title VI Requirements and Guidelines for Federal Transit Administration Recipients (2012).
 This circular placed a renewed emphasis on Title VI in the transportation planning process.

-On May 25, 2019, the Baltimore Regional Transportation Board approved, via BRTB Resolution #19-22, its Title VI Program, followed with an annual report.
+On February 27, 2024, the Baltimore Regional Transportation Board approved, via BRTB Resolution #24-15, its Title VI Program update.
 Documentation of the program details how the BRTB meets the requirements of the aforementioned authorities-in particular the requirements set forth in FTA Circular C4702.1-in the MPO planning process for the Baltimore region.
-Recent updates include:
+Updates included in the Plan include the following: